Students

 We know too many students feel disengaged in school and seek more relevancy and agency in their learning, and we know that too many committed and excellent teachers want more inspiring, inclusive, and real-world classrooms.

 Our challenges can play a critical role in reaching these goals.
-Think of them as next-level PBL: collaborative, competitive experiences in which student teams identify an existing problem, create a solution, and defend their work in front of a panel of judges.
+Think of them as high-level Project Based-Learning (PBL): collaborative, competitive experiences in which student teams identify an existing problem, create a solution, and defend their work in front of a panel of judges.

 Students who have participated in our challenges have unleashed their creativity, developed 21st-century skills, and learned academic content linked to standards and competencies.
 Design challenges have breathed new life into classrooms and teachers and have resulted in student internships, powerful essays, and new passions.